 Deakin University and USSH entered into a formal partnership in 2015 to develop and deliver a dual undergraduate degree program.

 Students participating in this program are required to study for two years in Vietnam and then two years in Australia.
-After successfully completing the program of study, students earn a Bachelor of Arts (Journalism) degree from USSH and a Bachelor of Communication (Journalism) degree from Deakin.
+After successfully completing the program of study, students earn a Bachelor of Arts (journalism or international relations major) degree from USSH and a Bachelor of Communication (Journalism) degree from Deakin.